xma711/notebook/software_engineering/SOLID_principles/README.md

 Reference: http://stackoverflow.com/questions/56860/what-is-the-liskov-substitution-principle#comment13317449_584732

 in math, a square is a rectangle.
-So we may inclind to make a squre class by inheriting a rectangle class.
+So we may incline to make a square class by inheriting a rectangle class.

 However, one basic question to ask is that: in all the functions that uses a rectangle class reference,